tnguyen21/forest/README.md

 │       wikipedia_answer_key.txt
 │
-│───experiments                        <- dir which holds explanations, scripts, and sample results from small experiments │       └───word_len_experiment
+│───experiments                        <- dir which holds explanations, scripts, and sample results from small experiments │       │───word_len_experiment
-│               driver.py              <- script to run experiment
+│       │       driver.py              <- script to run experiment
-│               README.md              <- README for this particular experiment
+│       │       README.md              <- README for this particular experiment
-|               *.pkl                  <- serialized object of results
+|       │       *.pkl                  <- serialized object of results
+│       │
+│       └───word_len_experiment
+│               driver.py
-│
+│               README.md
+|               *.json                 <- JSON of results
+|
 ├───tests                              <- tests to evaluate behavior of data structure and algorithm lives here │       context.py                     <- allows for importing other files as modules │       test_trie.py                   <- tests behavior of the Trie and related algorithms